Leyland Motors: British Leyland era

 The BLMC group was difficult to manage because of the many companies under its control, often making similar products.
 This, and other reasons, led to financial difficulties and in December 1974 British Leyland had to receive a guarantee from the British government.

 In 1975, after the publication of the Ryder Report and the company's bankruptcy, BLMC was nationalised as British Leyland (BL) and split into four divisions with the bus and truck production becoming the Leyland Truck & Bus division within the Land Rover Leyland Group.
 This division was split into Leyland Bus and Leyland Trucks in 1981.
 Leyland Trucks depended on British sales as well as export markets, mainly Commonwealth and ex-Commonwealth markets.
 The early 1980s were very hard, with export sales drying up in many places such as oil-dependent Nigeria.
 In 1986, BL changed its name to Rover Group, with its name being derived from the Rover brand that Leyland had bought in the 1960s, and would eventually gain prominence as BL gradually retired most of its marques.
 The equity stake in Ashok Leyland was controlled by Land Rover Leyland International Holdings, and sold in 1987.
 At this point, while building about 10,000 trucks per annum, Leyland was more and more depending on outside engines as production of their own 98-series was steadily declining.
 The 1986 closure of Bedford Vehicles' heavy truck plant further harmed Leyland, as they had been planning on selling axles and other components to the General Motors subsidiary.

 Leyland name post-British Leyland

 Buses

-The bus operations was sold in a management buyout to form Leyland Bus, and was subsequently bought by Volvo Buses in 1988, which discontinued most of its product range but adopted the Leyland Olympian.
-Volvo reengineered it as the first named Volvo Bus model, the Volvo Olympian, and aside from minor frame changes the major alterations were the fitment of Volvo axles, braking system, and controls.
+The bus operations was sold in a management buyout to form Leyland Bus, and was subsequently bought by Volvo in 1988, which then discontinued most of its product range but kept the Olympian.
+Volvo reengineered and renamed it as the first named Volvo Bus model, the Volvo Olympian, and aside from minor frame changes the major alterations were the fitment of Volvo axles, braking system, and controls.
 Both were the best selling double-deck bus chassis of their time.